TollyH/AssEmbly-VSCode/README.md

 A Visual Studio code extension for [AssEmbly](https://github.com/TollyH/AssEmbly) providing the following features:

-- Autocompletion of mnemonic, register, and assembler constant names
+- Autocompletion of mnemonic, register, label, variable, and macro names
 - Code linting - underlining errors, warnings, and suggestions returned as a result of assembling a program
 - Syntax highlighting
 - Mouse-over hover tooltips that describe what is being hovered over